 Armenia’s energy sector has moved from a state of severe crisis in the early 1990s to relative stability today.
 A combination of policy, legal, regulatory, and institutional reforms have had good results.
 Improvements in operating efficiency through a decrease in technical and nontechnical line losses, as well as a nearly 100 percent collection rate, have helped create commercially viable service providers.
 However, issues related to energy supply, electricity market liberalization, and administration remain.

-Armenia faces three principal challenges in its energy sector: an emerging supply gap; energy supply reliability; and the need to maintain affordable tariffs.
 Armenia has limited energy resources and can meet only a fraction of the total demand for energy from domestic resources.
 Armenia does not have oil or natural gas reserves and is thus highly dependent on imported energy resources.
 It imports oil and petroleum products from Russia, Georgia, Iran, and Europe.
 Natural gas is imported primarily from Russia through Georgia, with a limited volume of natural gas imported from Iran in an electricity-for-gas swap arrangement.
 Nuclear fuel is imported from Russia.
-Armenia has very low levels of energy efficiency compared to developed countries.
+Armenia’s energy consumption efficiency is low compared to developed countries.
 The government has adopted several laws focused on developing domestic, especially renewable, energy resources and implementing energy efficiency measures.

-The government amended the Law on Energy in 2017 to drive greater liberalization of the market.
-The changes will be phased-in, and during the transition a hybrid model will continue.
-Energy supplies will be guaranteed based on existing power purchase agreements.
-Generators selling on the market will be obligated to pay the electric networks only for distribution.
-New amendments in the law also provide for the introduction of competition among electricity suppliers, which will break up the control exercised by one firm, Electric Networks of Armenia, over distribution throughout Armenia.
-With the changes in the law, consumers will be able to purchase electricity from other suppliers.
-Large wholesale consumers will be able to enter the market and purchase and consume electricity generated from outside Armenia.
-Mechanisms to implement the amendments are scheduled to come into effect by 2022.
+The government amended the Law on Energy in 2017 to drive greater liberalization of the market and has implemented all reforms it envisioned.
+Energy supplies are now guaranteed based on existing power purchase agreements.
+Generators selling on the market are obligated to pay the electric networks only for distribution.
+New amendments in the law also provide for the introduction of competition among electricity suppliers, breaking up control exercised by one firm, Electric Networks of Armenia (ENA), over distribution throughout Armenia.
+With the changes in the law, consumers are now able to purchase electricity from other suppliers.
+Large wholesale consumers may to enter the market and purchase and consume electricity generated from outside Armenia.
+The reforms went into effect starting February 1, 2022.

 In January 2021, Armenia adopted the 20-year Energy Sector Development Program, which is intended to build a transparent, diversified, and energy efficient system for sustainable development.
 The Program will identify new power generation facilities, electricity transmission systems, and institutional issues related to market liberalization and associated legislative gaps.

 Armenia has sufficient electricity-generating capacity to meet current domestic needs, but electricity demand is projected to grow by up to three percent annually.
 Electricity in Armenia is generated primarily by the Armenian Nuclear Power Plant (ANPP), hydroelectric plants, and thermal plants.
-Solar energy provides only a fraction of current power generation.
+Solar energy provides less than two percent of current power generation.

-Hydroelectric plants generally provide an additional 20 percent of Armenia’s electricity demand, but the levels of generation depend on seasonality and rainfall patterns.
+Hydroelectric plants generally provide an additional 20 percent of Armenia’s electricity output, but the levels of generation depend on seasonality and rainfall patterns.
 Thermal power provides the bulk of the remaining generation.

-Since 2006, Electric Networks of Armenia (ENA) has been the sole electric power distributor in the country.
+From 2006 to 2022, Electric Networks of Armenia (ENA) was the sole electric power distributor in the country, and still provides electricity to most users.
 It is Armenia’s largest employer and serves approximately 985,000 electric utility customers.
-ENA’s owner, Tashir Group, announced that, in cooperation with international financial institutions, it will invest about $900 million in upgrading the network infrastructure in the next few years.
+ENA’s owner, Tashir Group, announced in March 2023 plans to invest $150 million in two new thermal power plants by 2025, following a 2021 pledge to invest up to $600 million in the energy sector over several years.

 The Fund for Renewable Energy and Energy Efficiency of Armenia is a state entity responsible for creating a favorable environment for the development of renewable energy and energy efficiency projects.
-This organization examines potential opportunities for solar, wind, and geothermal energy development in Armenia.
+This organization examines potential opportunities and facilitate investments in solar, wind, and geothermal energy development in Armenia.

 Armenia could reap sizable economic benefits from improved energy efficiency.
-The electric power system of Armenia is considered to have significant potential for sustainable energy because of the presence of hydroelectric and other renewable energy sources.
+The electric power system of Armenia is considered to have significant potential for sustainable energy because of the presence of hydroelectric, solar, wind, and other renewable energy sources.

 The total installed capacity of all hydropower systems is 1,293 MW.
-Hydropower could support an even greater share of Armenia’s electrical needs due to inefficiencies in small hydropower plants, which lack modern control technologies, depend on unreliable equipment and materials, and suffer from poor engineering, and are not designed to meet modern environmental requirements.
+Hydropower could support an even greater share of Armenia’s electrical needs if producers could address inefficiencies in small hydropower plants, which lack modern control technologies, depend on unreliable equipment and materials, and suffer from poor engineering, and are not designed to meet modern environmental requirements.